Kōichi Satō (actor): Career

 Sato left home during his high school years and entered the film department of Tama Art Academy, a vocational school attached to Tama Art University, but dropped out after one year.
 In 1980, while still in school, he was invited by an acquaintance of his father to make his acting debut in the NHK TV series Sequel to the Case, starring Tomisaburo Wakayama, and the following year he made his film debut in the movie The Gate of Youth.
 When he saw this film in the movie theater and saw his own image on the screen, he made a renewed decision to live his life as an actor.

 His acting ability was recognized early on, and he went on to win a string of awards for the films he appeared in.
-For The Gates of Youth, he won Japan Academy Film Prize for Newcomer of the Year and the Blue Ribbon Award for Best Newcomer.
+For The Gate of Youth, he won Japan Academy Film Prize for Newcomer of the Year and the Blue Ribbon Award for Best Newcomer.
 He won the Blue Ribbon Award for Best Actor for KT and Utsutsu in 2002 and Best Supporting Actor in 2023.
 He is the first actor since his father, Rentarō Mikuni, to win three Blue Ribbon Awards for individual awards.

 Sato said that his encounter with the two directors was a major turning point for him.
 The two directors are Shinji Sōmai, director of the 1983 film The Catch and Junji Sakamoto, director of the 1994 film Tokarev.
 Director Somai taught him, "Sadness and anger are not one thing.
 Try to express your anger in ten different ways.
 You are not sad because you cry, but you laugh because you are sad."